 2.2.5 Shunned Artifact List

 The set of canonical artifacts for a project - the global state for the project - is intended to be an append-only database.
 In other words, new artifacts can be added but artifacts can never be removed.
 But it sometimes happens that inappropriate content is mistakenly or maliciously added to a repository.
 The only way to get rid of the undesired content is to "shun" it.
-The "shun" table in the repository database records the SHA1 hash of all shunned artifacts.
+The "shun" table in the repository database records the hash values for all shunned artifacts.

 2.3 Checkout Databases

 Fossil allows a single repository to have multiple working checkouts.
 Each working checkout has a single database in its root directory that records the state of that checkout.
 The checkout database is named "_FOSSIL_" or ".fslckout".
 The checkout database records information such as the following: